What Will You Launch?: My Entrepreneur Story with LaunchX Clubs

 October 25, 2017

-This article by club president Divya Pinnaka first appeared in Medium.
+This article by LaunchX clubs president Divya Pinnaka of her entrepreneur story first appeared in Medium.

 What if you could change the world — in high school?
 LaunchX doesn’t just ask you, they equip you with the skills, they support you, then tell you to do it.
 It’s not about waiting to make a positive impact anymore — it’s about putting yourself out there and making a difference — now.